-Azolla details: Riara et al. (1987) studied the effect of Azolla crops on yields in irrigated rice cultivation.
-One Azolla crop is equivalent to 30 kg N ha-1.
+Azolla details: Riara et al. (1987) studied the effect of Azolla crops on yields in irrigated rice cultivation, and it was found that one Azolla crop is equivalent to 30 kg N ha-1.
 The highest yield was found for a combination of fertilizer input and Azolla (60 kg N ha-1 + 2 Azolla crops gives 8 t/ha), then for an application of 120 kg N ha-1 (gives 7.2 t ha-1) and third when implementing 4 Azolla crops (5.9 t ha-1).
-Azolla could possibly reduce fertilizer use, however, as the results show: yields will only remain high when applying at least 60 kg N ha-1.
+Azolla could possibly reduce fertilizer use, however, the results show that yields will only remain high when applying at least 60 kg N ha-1.
 Ndoye et al. (1996) also considered the high labor costs of Azolla implementation, which could double the costs of labor.
-Azolla is a fast growing aquatic pteridophyte which fixes atmospheric Nitrogen by forming a symbiotic association with the Blue-Green Algae, Anabaena azollae.
-Azolla is an efficient Nitrogen fixer.
-It is grown in lowland rice fields because flooded habitat is suitable for it.
-Under favorable field condition, it fixes atmospheric nitrogen at a rate exceeding that of the Legume-Rhizobium symbiotic relationship.
+Azolla is a fast growing aquatic pteridophyte which fixes atmospheric Nitrogen by forming a symbiotic association with the blue-green algae, Anabaena azollae, and is therefore an efficient Nitrogen fixer.
+It is grown in lowland rice fields as flooded habitats are suitable conditions for it.
+Under favorable field conditions, it fixes atmospheric nitrogen at a rate exceeding that of the Legume-Rhizobium symbiotic relationship.
 It increases the rice yield equivalent to that produced by 30-60 kg N/ha.
-As green manure in water logged soil, it enhances the rapid mineralization of nitrogen.
-It reduces the NH3 volatilization losses through its influence on floodwater pH that leads to the conservation of urea-N in the system to improve the efficiency of N fertilizers.
+As green manure in water logged soil, it also enhances the rapid mineralization of nitrogen.
+Furthermore, it reduces the NH3 volatilization losses through its influence on floodwater pH that leads to the conservation of urea-N in the system to improve the efficiency of N fertilizers.
 It significantly improves the physical and chemical properties of the soil including improvement in soil microbial activities.
-It helps in addition of Organic Matter and release of cations such as Magnesium, Calcium and Sodium.
-The total N, available P and exchangeable K in the soil and N-uptake by rice can be improved.
-Therefore, Azolla application is considered as a good practice for sustaining soil fertility and crop productivity irrespective of some limitations.
-(Subedi & Shrestha 2015)
+Azolla also helps in the addition of Organic Matter and the release of cations such as Magnesium, Calcium and Sodium.
+The total N, available P, and exchangeable K in the soil and N-uptake by rice can be improved.
+Therefore, Azolla application is considered a good practice for sustaining soil fertility and crop productivity irrespective of some limitations (Subedi & Shrestha 2015).

-Externalities Runoff of nutrients, especially phosphorus, leading to eutrophication causing taste and odour in public water supply, excess algae growth leading to de-oxygenation of water and fish kills.
-Leaching of nitrate to groundwater; excessive levels are a threat to public health.
+Externalities: Nutrient runoff (especially phosphorus), can lead to eutrophication causing taste and odour in public water supplies, as well as excess algae growth which leads to de-oxygenation of water and fish kills.
+In addition, excessive levels of nitrate leaching to groundwater are a threat to public health.
 Specific to Senegal: In the lower Senegal River Delta region, there is a rapid expansion of irrigated rice cultivation.
 There is an increased input of nutrients into water systems causing environmental damage by eutrophication.
 Blooms of phytoplankton (including cyanobacteria) are widespread, mainly caused by phosphorous (P) inputs (in combination with environmental factors, like changes in light and temperature).
 Lakes and tributaries along the Senegal River are subject to these P in-puts, while they are used by the local populations as freshwater supplies (for example as drinking water for the capital Dakar) (Quiblier et al. 2008).

-Irrigated rice production - fertilizer management practices issues from a civil society perspective: Producers forced to use certified rice seed often face situations of limited access to the recommended mineral fertilizers, as the latter are generally not sufficiently available in sufficient quantities, especially for urea.
+Irrigated rice production - fertilizer management practices issues from a civil society perspective: Producers forced to use certified rice seed often face situations of limited access to the recommended mineral fertilizers, as the latter are generally not necessarily available in sufficient quantities, especially for urea.
 Therefore, the recommended spreading schedule is not respected, and the applied rates are generally not sufficient.
 As a result, many unfortunate producers end up with very low yields because the use of organic amendments and the introduction of legumes are not part of their fertilization practices.

-Proposed policy response: Reduce mineral fertilizer and increase natural fertilizer use (e.g. soil fertility enhancement) (see also synergy)
+Proposed policy response: Reduce mineral fertilizer and increase natural fertilizer use (e.g. soil fertility enhancement) (see also synergy):